-This policy is intended to establish a common understanding of the requirements for CSU General Education Breadth (GE) and to provide for the certification of courses completed by transfer students at regionally accredited institutions.
-Reciprocity among CSU campuses for full and subject-area completion of lower-division GE Requirements is also addressed in this policy.
-This policy is effective for students subject to the fall 2021 and subsequent catalog years.
+This executive order is intended to establish a common understanding of the requirements for CSU General Education Breadth (GE) and to provide for the certification of courses completed by transfer students at regionally accredited institutions.
+Reciprocity among CSU campuses for full and subject-area completion of lower-division GE Requirements is also addressed in this executive order.
+This executive order is effective for students subject to the fall 2018 and subsequent catalog years.